gregdan3/gregdan3.github.io/pages/toki-pona/sona/preps.md

 ##### sama

-`sama` talks about the similarity of things.
+[sama]{.tokipona} talks about the similarity of things.
 This may be to compare the subject to something:

 <details><summary> [pali sona sina li <u>**sama mama mi**</u>]{.tokipona} </summary>